bistro-its-berkeley/BISTRO-Starter-Kit/docs/How_to_run_a_simulation.md

 ### Shell Script

-For convenience, the `docker run` command is wrapped by a bash script, `competition.sh`.
+For convenience, the `docker run` command is wrapped by a bash script, which may be found in `./competition.sh`.

 To run it, users enter `./competition.sh -m 4g -c 2 -s siouxfalls -sz 15k -i "$(pwd)"/submission-inputs/`, where